sandipsahoo2k2/my/articles/speak_like_a_leader.md

-# Unlocking Leadership Phrases to use in Your Next Interview
+# Unlocking Leadership phrases to use in your Next Interview

 In an interview setting, particularly for leadership positions, certain keywords and phrases can signal a candidate's leadership abilities, qualities, and mindset.
 Here are some key leadership words that interviewers often look for: